promptfile/promptfile/README.md

 5. If you are interested in contributing, would love to have you contribute.
 Feel free to read more about how to [contribute](/CONTRIBUTING.md).

+Although we are an extremely early stage project, here are some of our current wishlist items for the project:

+## Language Wishlist

+- [ ] Adding Monaco support for `.prompt` files #200
+- [ ] Better diagnostics and error handling (for example #248)
+- [ ] Supporting more models, especially open source models
+- [ ] Supporting other languages that `.prompt` transpiles into

+## Playground Wishlist
+- [ ] Making the Playground more synchronous with your `.prompt` file
+- [ ] Improving visualizing version control of your prompts
+- [ ] Allow customizing the UI of the Playground

+## Project Wishlist
+- [ ] Supporting code execution for a function from localhost
+- [ ] More robust examples and complex use cases
+- [ ] Supporting people trying LLMs for the first time and open-source contributors
+- [ ] Healthy and constructive Discord community

 ## Apps and Packages

 This project uses npm workspaces and [Turborepo](https://turbo.build/).